 Our staff are our most valued asset.
 The Academy has access to a wealth of support provided by outstanding practitioners, giving opportunities for staff to flourish and develop.

-An outstanding Lead Teacher of Government and Politics, with the ability to teach Humanities at KS3 and KS4 in a negotiated subject, is required for September 2018 to join a committed and hard-working faculty.
+An outstanding Lead Teacher of Government and Politics, with the ability to teach Humanities, is required for September 2018 to join a committed and hard-working faculty.
 Applications are welcome from both experienced teachers and NQTs.
 The faculty has close links to other schools in the Tudor Grange family.
 A wide range of teaching and learning strategies are used in the delivery of Government and Politics including a focus on developing students’ independence and spontaneity.

 Additionally, you will benefit from:

 · Joining a faculty judged as ‘good’ in the school’s recent OfSTED inspection (September 2017).